 The augers exert a lot of pressure by separating much juice from the pulp.

 Does The Juicing Speed Affect Juice Quality?

-Centrifugal or masticating juicer you now have a better understanding of which is better for you.
+A centrifugal or masticating juicer, you now have a better understanding of which is better for you.

-It is best if to go for a well-known brand which is original because, with imitations, the quality of the juice will not be how you expect.
+It is best if to go for a well-known brand that is original because, with imitations, the quality of the juice will not be how you expect.

 You might, however, choose a cheaper juicer the first time and save money little by little to buy a quality juicer that might be unfriendly to your budget now.

-It is better you juice less nutritious juice than not doing juicing at all.
+It is better to juice less nutritious juice than not juice at all.